-The following table sets forth the securities authorized for issuance under equity compensation plans as of the financial year ended September 30, 2021.
+The following table sets forth the securities authorized for issuance under equity compensation plans as of the financial year ended September 30, 2022.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (1) (a) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (a)) Equity Compensation Plans Approved by Securityholders (2) Nil N/A Nil Equity Compensation Plans Not Approved by Securityholders (3) 3,016,200 \$4.97 4,237,660 Total 3,016,200 \$4.97 4,237,660
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (1) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (2) (a)) Equity Compensation Plans Approved by Securityholders N/A N/A N/A Equity Compensation Plans Not Approved by Securityholders (2) 6,195,920 \$3.42 8,195,386 Total 6,195,920 \$3.42 8,195,386

-- (1) This figure represents 3,016,200 outstanding Options having a weighted average exercise price of \$4.97 and a weighted average remaining term of 4.49 years. - (2) The Legacy Incentive Plan was previously ratified by our sole shareholder.
-1,000,002 Restricted Shares remain outstanding under the Legacy Incentive Plan.
-No further grants will be made under the Legacy Incentive Plan.
-For more information, see "Legacy incentive Plan" on page 36. - (3) The LTIP was adopted by the Company prior to the Company's IPO.
+- (1) This figure represents 6,030,076 outstanding Options having a weighted average exercise price of \$3.42 and a weighted average remaining term of 3.44 years, and 165,844 outstanding RSUs. - (2) The LTIP was adopted by the Company prior to the Company's IPO.
 The maximum number of Shares reserved for issuance under the LTIP is 10% of the outstanding Shares of the Company on a rolling basis.